irvingvasquez/practicas_pytorch/README.md

 cd practicas_pytorch
 ```

-2. Create (and activate) a new environment, named `visionpt` with Python 3.6.
+2. Create (and activate) a new environment, named `pptorch` with Python 3.7.
 If prompted to proceed with the install `(Proceed [y]/n)` type y.

 	- __Linux__ or __Mac__:
 	```
-	conda create -n practicas_pt python=3.7
+	conda create -n pptorch python=3.7
-	source activate practicas_pt
+	source activate pptorch
 	```
 	- __Windows__:
 	```
-	conda create --name practicas_pt python=3.7
+	conda create --name pptorch python=3.7
-	conda activate practicas_pt
+	conda activate pptorch
 	```

+	At this point your command line should look something like:

+	`(pptorch) <user>:practicas_pytorch <user>$`.

-	At this point your command line should look something like: `(practicas_pt) <user>:practicas_pytorch <user>$`.
-The `(practicas_pt)` indicates that your environment has been activated, and you can proceed with further package installations.
+	The `(pptorch)` indicates that your environment has been activated, and you can proceed with further package installations.

 3. Install PyTorch and torchvision; this should install the latest version of PyTorch.
 Mi recomendación es revisar antes la [documentación oficial](https://pytorch.org/get-started/locally/) de pytorch y verificar los comandos en dependencia de si se va a utilizar GPU o no. Los siguientes comandos son para usar CPU.

 	- __Linux__ or __Mac__:
 	```
-	conda install pytorch torchvision torchaudio cpuonly -c pytorch
+	conda install pytorch=1 torchvision cpuonly -c pytorch
 	```
 	- __Windows__:
 	```
-	conda install pytorch torchvision torchaudio cpuonly -c pytorch
+	conda install pytorch=1 torchvision cpuonly -c pytorch
 	```

 6. Install a few required pip packages, which are specified in the requirements text file (including OpenCV).